jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 3

--make sure the virtual network is the same as the first VM(windows OS)
+-  Make sure the virtual network is the same as the first VM(windows OS)

--click review/create
+-  Click review/create

--don't forget to click your accept box bottom left if need be or you will get a fail validation.
+-  Don't forget to click your accept box bottom left if need be or you will get a fail validation.
 </p>
 <br />